flipcamp/engagingstudents2/essays/hausmann-appendix3.md

 ### Write a thesis statement and an outline.

--   Your thesis statement describes the main point of your argument in one or two sentences description that summarizes
+-   Your thesis statement describes the main point of your argument in one or two sentences.
 -   Your outline explains the structure of your argument and how you will prove your thesis statement.
 -   I’ve used this format for the songs we’ve discussed throughout the course, but if you’d like to see a more explicit example, you can look at my example (posted on the course website).
 Include a YouTube link to the version of the song you will be writing about.
 -   Submit these in a post to the course blog by [date].

 ### Write a rough draft of your essay.